MSF-UK/HHOT-Handbook/README.md

 Please note; *this is a data sharing tool but has the option for data to remain private to the uploader, and it is straightforward how to ensure the data is visible to only you.*

 1. Open KoBo, and log into your account
-2. Next press new, then upload, and select XLSform.
-Upload your saved data collection form.
+2. Next press **new**, then **upload**, and select **XLSform**.
+Upload your data collection form.
 ![](Screenshots%20folder/2%20Upload%20XLSForm.png)
-3. The data collection form should now be uploaded, now lets press deploy the form, this makes the form active, and ready to collect data.
+3. The data collection form is now uploaded, now click **deploy** the form, this makes the form active, and ready to collect data.

 # Phase 4: -Collecting Your Data-
 1. Your data collectors will now be able to access it and complete the data collection form.
 Your users have the option to either log in (either online or via the app, in which case they need your login details) or use the form hyperlink.
 For this they do not login and it is a good option for those who do not have the app (it is not available on apple products).
 2. Your data collectors should use a new form per monitoring session.
 Provided the form has been formatted correctly it should be straightforward for them to fill in the form.
+Please ensure your data collectors put their own name down in the name box and not the person they are observing.
 ![](Screenshots%20folder/3%20deploy%20form.png)
-3. Once the form has started to be used, Kobo will generate a ‘data’ page these will appear as individual forms with the names of the collectors.
+3. Once the form has started to be used, Kobo will generate a **‘data’** page these will appear as individual forms with the names of the collectors.
 ![](Screenshots%20folder/4%20example%20of%20form%20in%20use.png)
 For more information on form accessibility and use, please click here: (http://support.kobotoolbox.org/collecting-data/recommended-devices-for-data-collection)